 - 1st St. Wheat: Amazing combination of flavors of cloves, banana, and vanilla, in an unfiltered wheat beer.

 - Midnight Whistle: A smooth dark lager with a flavorful blend of malt and hops.

 They also had a smooth cider that I really enjoyed!

 And the pizzas?
 Well, with something for every taste, everyone in our group enjoyed the variety.
 I found the specials very tasty: Philly Cheese-steak as well as Chicken Bacon & Artichoke.

 And of course, the atmosphere in the tasting room (above) was the perfect place to enjoy the traditional German beers.
-Try it yourself at an Oktoberfest event yet this fall any weekend in October.
+Try it yourself at an Oktoberfest event any weekend in October.

 Visit Tin Mill Brewery in Hermann, Missouri

 Location: Tin Mill Brewing Company | First & Gutenberg, Hermann, Missouri